Streetscape

-Creating a clean, beautiful and inviting environment is a significant part of the Downtown District’s efforts.
-From lighting the street and pedestrian walkways to caring for the flowerpots and landscape beds, the streetscape program focuses on adding vibrancy and pops of color to the streets of Downtown.
+Creating a clean, beautiful and inviting environment is a significant part of Downtown Houston+ efforts.
+From lighting the street and pedestrian walkways, to caring for the flowerpots and landscape beds, we are committed to adding vibrancy, decor, and pops of color to the sidewalks and streets of Downtown.

 Lighting

-The District designed and continues to expand, improve and support the operation of a street/pedestrian light system that has significantly increased the quality of lighting on Downtown’s sidewalks and streets
+The Houston Downtown Management District, an arm of Downtown Houston+, designed and continues to expand, improve and support the operation of a street/pedestrian light system that has significantly increased the quality of lighting on Downtown’s sidewalks and streets.
+In early 2024, a lighting study was completed and will guide future lighting improvements for Downtown.
+Learn more about the 2024 Pedestrian Lighting Study.

 Wayfinding

-The Downtown District manages the wayfinding signs throughout Downtown Houston that identify directions to the various districts, landmarks, attractions, adjacent neighborhoods and highways in the area.
+The Downtown District manages the wayfinding signs throughout Downtown Houston at street-level and in our tunnels.
+The wayfinding provides maps and directions to the various districts, landmarks, attractions, adjacent neighborhoods and highways in the area.
 Signage includes pedestrian and vehicular; the vehicular signage is a partnership with Houston Arts Alliance and showcases art by local artists on the backside of the large signs.

 Banners